LLNL/llnl.github.io/about/faq.md

   {% include components/accordion.html title='What should I do if my repo is no longer actively developed/maintained?'  slug='remove' content=accordionContent %}

 {% capture accordionContent %}
-The process to transfer organizational ownership is straightforward, but generally discouraged.
+The process to transfer organizational ownership is straightforward but generally discouraged.
 This should really only be done for projects that are starting to build a "bigger than LLNL" community, and the decision should not be made lightly.

 Migrating the repo outside of the LLNL organization requires an organization admin.
 Contact [github-admin@llnl.gov](mailto:github-admin@llnl.gov) to coordinate the move.

 **Once the repository has moved to the new organization:**

 1. Submit a pull request updating the [`input_lists.json` file](https://github.com/LLNL/llnl.github.io/blob/main/_visualize/input_lists.json) to add the new organization/repo's name.
-This allows for the software catalog to continue including the project even after it moves.
+This allows the software catalog to continue including the project even after it moves.

 2. Retain topic tags (e.g., `math-physics`) to connect it to this website's browsable categories.
 {% endcapture %}